Global Gateway

-The Global Gateway Initiative is a worldwide strategy by the European Union to invest in infrastructure projects and establish economic partnerships, based on certain principles.
-The project was initiated by the EU Commission, under the leadership of Ursula von der Leyen.
-It is part of the current plans for European strategic autonomy, and establishing bigger, more democratic and more sustainable trade networks for Europe and its partners.
-The initiative is also seen as an alternative or rivalry to the Chinese Belt and Road Initiative, which EU leaders heavily criticised because of human rights abuse concerns and economic risks, disadvantages and a one-sided trade relation.
-The EU wants to encourage links, and not dependencies, according to Ursula von der Leyen.
-As of December 2022, Global Gateway has been criticized for failing to provide concrete details on projects and drawing heavily on already-existing programmes.
+The Global Gateway Initiative is a strategy by the European Union to invest in infrastructure projects worldwide.
+The project was initiated by the EU Commission under the leadership of Ursula von der Leyen.
+Over the period 2021–2027, the EU will invest €300 billion.
+Investment into Africa is the regional priority of the initiative, as half the funds are allocated to projects on the continent.
+They aim to improve the green transition, digital transition, sustainable economic growth, health care and education in Africa.

+The initiative is seen as an alternative or rival to the Chinese Belt and Road Initiative.
+The EU wants to encourage links, and not dependencies, according to von der Leyen.
+As of December 2022, Global Gateway has been criticised for failing to provide concrete details on projects and drawing heavily on already-existing programmes.

 Objectives

 As part of its trade relations, the EU sees Global Gateway as an opportunity to trade and invest in global partners better.
-The initiative also is a response to a longer systemic rivalry between NATO, the European Union, the US an other closely related G7 States against the People's Republic of China, made to counter increasing Chinese political and economical influence.
-At the 47th G7 summit, the leaders agreed on starting investment initiatives to counter the Belt and Road Initiative, with demands for inventions in the hundreds of billions.
+The initiative is also a response to a longer systemic rivalry between NATO, the European Union, the United States, and other closely related G7 States against the People's Republic of China, made to counter increasing Chinese political and economical influence.
+At the 47th G7 summit, the leaders agreed on starting investment initiatives to counter the Belt and Road Initiative, with demands for investments in the hundreds of billions.
 The Statement by the G7 on partnership for infrastructure and investment resembles the approach and goals of the Global Gateway Initiative.
-Another reason for the proposed investments is the worsening of Climate Change, a issue which the EU sees as very important to tackle.
+Another reason for the proposed investments is the worsening of Climate Change, an issue which the EU sees as vital to tackle.
 Thus, the Initiative was described as "European Green Deal Worldwide", as a reference to the EU's European Green Deal and intensification of the fight through this mechanism.